jakobzhao/geog571/project/readme.md

 ## 3\.
 Presentation and peer review

 Each team (made up of an individual or pair) is expected to present their final project in ~10 minutes.
-And there will be a F&A session in 2 ~ 3 minutes.
+And there will be a question session in 2 ~ 3 minutes.
 During the final presentation, each student will need to review all final projects and submit your review notes.

 ## 4\.
 Timeline